M-E-E-R-e-V/mwpa-app/README.md

 ## Information

-More information about the project can be found here: [NWPA](https://github.com/M-E-E-R-e-V/mwpa)
+More information about the project can be found here: [MWPA](https://github.com/M-E-E-R-e-V/mwpa)

-This part of NWPA is for the end devices.
-The software synchronizes data, new data can be recorded (also offline) and transferred back to the NWPA.
+This part of MWPA is for the end devices.
+The software synchronizes data, new data can be recorded (also offline) and transferred back to the MWPA.